Aspose/releases.aspose.com/content/en/slides/cpp/release-notes/2026/aspose-slides-for-cpp-26-7-release-notes.md

 The new `get_PicturesCompression()` and `set_PicturesCompression()` methods have been added to the `IHtml5Options` interface and implemented in the `Html5Options` class.
 These methods work in the same way as `IHtmlOptions::get_PicturesCompression()`/`set_PicturesCompression()`.

 Image compression is applied according to the image usage bounds in the exported document and the selected DPI.
-For example, suppose there is an image on a slide with an original size of 1000x1000 pixels, and the image is scaled to 100x100 pixels on the slide.
-If `PicturesCompression` is set to `PicturesCompression::Dpi72`, the image will be exported at 100x100 pixels.
-If, under the same conditions, `PicturesCompression` is set to `PicturesCompression::Dpi150`, the image will be exported at 208x208 pixels (100 x 150 / 72).
-The `PicturesCompression::DocumentResolution` value preserves the original image dimensions.
+For example, suppose there is an image on a slide with an original size of 1000×1000 pixels, and the image is scaled to 100×100 pixels on the slide.
+If `PicturesCompression` is set to `Dpi72`, the image will be exported at 100×100 pixels.
+If, under the same conditions, `PicturesCompression` is set to `Dpi150`, the image will be exported at 208×208 pixels (100 × 150 / 72).
+The `DocumentResolution` value preserves the original image dimensions.
 The default value is `PicturesCompression::DocumentResolution`.

+The following example demonstrates how to use these methods:

 **Usage example**

-The following example demonstrates how to use these methods:

 ```cpp
 SharedPtr<Presentation> pres = MakeObject<Presentation>(u"demo.pptx");